Contact Me | Home | About Me | About Writing | About Paddling | Photo Gallery | What's New

 Conor Mihell, Canoe and Kayak -- Archer's latest guidebook, Northern British Columbia Canoe

-Trips: Volume Two, resonates with passion and experience.
+, resonates with passion and experience.
 This chunky 370-page book covers seven river

 trips in exhaustive detail.
 See Reading the River for the complete interview and review.